WiseMatthack/queen-album-generator/README.md

  - Make sure your Python installation is up-to-date

- - From the command line run `pip install markovify`
+ - From the command line run `pip install -r requirements.txt` to install the needed dependencies

  - Download the script and put **all the files** into the **same** folder (or else it won't work!)